Skip to Main Content

 Keeping track of your sources

 Once you have selected a source to use in your literature review, it is useful to make notes on all of its key features, including where it comes from, what it says, and what its main strengths and weaknesses are.
 This way you can easily re-familiarise yourself with a source without having to re-read it.
-Keeping an annotated bibliography is one way to do this.
+Keeping an annotated bibliography or completing source evaluation tables are a couple ways to do this.

 Writing your literature review